 Since 2020, many people, their job schedules have changed and become more flexible.
 The remote workforce has increased tremendously allowing individuals to take their future into their own hands and become self-employed.

-You can make your own hours and dictate your own workflow.
-If you intend on becoming self-employed, you’ll need to have knowledge of the taxes that will follow.
+You can make your hours and dictate your workflow.
+If you intend on becoming self-employed, you’ll need to know about the taxes that will follow.

 How are Freelancers Taxed?